 Effective upon the launch of the BPA Energy Efficiency Tracking System (BEETS), all custom projects will be submitted using that system.
-BPA will no longer accept any previous versions of the Option 1 or Option 2 custom project calculator.
+BPA no longer accepts previous versions of the Option 1 or Option 2 custom project calculator All custom projects will be submitted using the BPA Energy Efficiency Tracking System (BEETS).

-In most instances of site-specific calculations (Option 1 Custom Projects, Option 2 Custom Projects, Lighting Calculators, etc.), the current site-to-busbar savings factor being used is 1.11183; however, the BPA lighting calculator uses 1.10816.
+In most instances of site-specific calculations (Option 1 Custom Projects, Option 2 Custom Projects, Lighting Calculators, etc.), the current site-to-busbar savings factor is 1.11183; however, the BPA lighting calculator uses 1.10816.

-BPA's willingness to pay for a custom project is equal to the lesser of (1) the BPA payment rate (\$/kWh) or (2) 70% of the documented project cost.
+BPA's willingness to pay for a custom project is equal to the lesser of (1) the BPA payment rate (\$/kWh) or (2) 70% of the documented incremental project cost.
+If incremental cost data is not available for Commercial new construction projects, incremental costs may be calculated at 2.86% of the whole building construction cost.